SkyTemple/patcher/README.md

 ## Parameters

 The following query parameters are supported.
-You must pass at least either `name` or `url`.
+You must pass at least either `name`, `url` or `clean`.

 - `name`: The short name of a romhack on `https://hacks.skytemple.org`.
 For example, if the overview page of a hack has the URL.
 `https://hacks.skytemple.org/h/myhack`, pass `myhack` as the parameter value